sugaroverflow/FDT-Week5/presentation.md

 Set to Drupal 8
 Search for hook_form_alter

-- Change the "Comment" button label for Blog content type.
+- Change the "Save" button label for Blog content type.
 - Create a module file
   - `/mymodule/mymodule.module`
 - Add a `hook_form_alter` and flush cache: